There’s hardly a Southeast Asia travel plan that’ll polarize travellers more than spending 10 days in Bali.

 Featured in the tiered pools are several naga, a mythical creature resembling a dragon, that spew the hot water into the pools below.
 Standing below the naga provides a warm and relaxing massage to unwind.

 Visit as early in the morning as possible to avoid the biggest crowds.

 In Indonesia, as I learned, the quality of accommodations can vary greatly.
 Lovina fits that bill perfectly.
 There’s a selection anywhere from rubble to ritz.
 And yesterday’s favourites might not be tomorrow’s!

 Fortunately, good 3- to 4-star mid-range rooms here close to the sea cost little more than a meal & a drink in a North American or European restaurant.

 Here are a couple of the best hotels in Lovina:

 - Ju’Blu Hotel: A beautiful property just steps away from Lovina Beach.
 All rooms include a balcony with a pool or garden view.

 - Lovina Oasis Hotel: A hotel located less than 5-minutes walking distance from Lovina Beach.
-Outdoor pool and lovely Balinese sun terrace are the perfect place to while away your post-happy-hour evening.
+Outdoor pool and lovely sun terrace are the perfect places to while away your post-happy-hour evening.